 A qualitative test of alignment with competitive priorities such as quality, time, variety

 and a quantitative economic test that zooms in on capital expenditures and total cost of ownership.

 political consequences, government regulations, potential non-market customer responses to outsourcing.

 Start-up costs of the new location, training, quality control and other soft costs – traveling, working at odd hours.

 3. Supply relationship management (SRM)

 Can we contract and manage supplier and ongoing risks.

-Final test is whether we can align incentives in the bilateral relationship
+The final test is whether we can align incentives in the bilateral relationship.

-At Infosource, we focus on establishing and arm’s length relationship with our clients.
+At InfoSource we focus on establishing arm’s length relationship with our clients.
 We are pleased to serve companies looking for supply continuity and willing to engage in a long-term relationship based on openness and trust.